nine-tailed-dog/pythonista3-port-scanner/README.md

 # PyScanner

 I built a port scanner from scratch using python and a little socket programming to scan for 65,536 ports.
-It was originally built on mobile (Pythonista3).
+It was originally built on mobile (Pythonista3) and is built using Python3.
+This won't function running it with Python2 (though it can be ported over with some simple changes if needed).

 ## Usage